-Before performing any of the following procedures, read and understand all of the safety notices beginning with Safety Notices on page iii.
+Before performing any of the following procedures, read and understand all of the safety notices beginning with "Safety Notices" on page vii.

 Non-Hot-Swap Power Supply Removal

 If you are servicing a system that has only one power supply installed, you must follow the non-hot-swap power supply removal procedure.
 Systems that were configured with one power supply at the factory have a power supply filler panel.
 The filler panel protects the vacant power supply connector from dust or damage.